RichardScottOZ/uncover-ml/docs/workflows.rst

   metric for k-fold.
 - ``featureranks.json``: Dictionaries containing feature rank results.
-  The ``ranks`` dictionary presents the most important feature by its impact on each metric (which feature caused the most degradation of the metric when excluded from training).
+  The ``ranks`` dictionary presents the most important feature by its impact on each metric (which feature caused the most degredation of the metric when excluded from training).
 The ``scores`` dictionary contains the corresponding value for each rank.
 - ``permutation_importance.csv``: The permutation importance results.